PanK0/TalkingChalks/3rd_delivery.md

 Moreover the scalability we have planned will let to implement more smart features as you can see in the specific section.

+Finally, we also we paid attention to the comments the professors gave to other teams and even if they said nothing to us, we evaluated to create a simple web interface to let the curators visualize the dedicated data of devices and statues: it is just a simple and unpretentious web view, but this is the curse of IOT and not the one of Web Application Development, so we decided to focus more on the IOT aspect.

 ## Changes
 * Visitor's painting completed.
 * System full functionalities developed.